ULTRON19/Ubuntu-Pastebin-Poster/README.md

 ## Disclaimer
-Do not use this program to automatically send data to the site.
+* Do not use this program to automatically send data to the site.
 Its purpose is simply to make it easy for people to paste.
-In addition, it is not recommended to use this program to upload large files (≤2M), even if it is theoretically possible.
+* It is not recommended to use this program to upload large files (≤2M), even if it is theoretically possible.
+* Do not upload non-text files, although it may be parsed in some coding format.

 ## Configuration
 ### setup.ini